muathali/notes/docs/light/fcp.md

 1. Use the Range Selection tool to select the unwanted part of a clip.
 2. Press delete to remove it.
-3. Select both clips at once, then press ⌥T (or Modify > Adjust Audio Fades > Crossfade) to add a Crossfade.
+3. Select both clips at once, then press ⌥T (or Modify > Adjust Audio Fades > Cross-fade) to add a Cross-fade.

 The clip's fade handles are now activated, and the two clips are overlapped by a duration set in Preferences, under Editing.
 That might be enough; you can play it back to see whether it sounds good.
 From there, you can adjust the results with a more manual process if you wish: